themagicalmammal/howtolinux/README.md

  ```bash
  sudo apt remove --purge gnome-power-manager && sudo apt autoremove
  ```
- - **Pinyin (Only for Chinese users)** - Pinyin is the Romanization of the Chinese characters based on their pronunciation.
+ - **Pinyin (Only for Chinese users)** - Pinyin is the Romanization of Chinese characters based on their pronunciation.
  ```bash
  sudo apt remove --purge ibus-libpinyin* && sudo apt autoremove
  ```